FSH; follitropin (pharmaceutical preparations)

 In women, follicle stimulating hormone levels also start to rise naturally in women around the menopausal period, reflecting a reduction in function of the ovaries and decline of oestrogen and progesterone production.

-In women, a lack of follicle stimulating hormone leads to incomplete development at puberty and poor ovarian function (primary ovarian failure).
+In women, a lack of follicle stimulating hormone leads to incomplete development at puberty and poor ovarian function (ovarian failure).
 In this situation ovarian follicles do not grow properly and do not release an egg, thus leading to infertility.
 Since levels of follicle stimulating hormone in the bloodstream are low, this condition is called hypogonadotrophic-hypogonadism.
+This is seen in a condition called Kallman’s syndrome, which is associated with a reduced sense of smell.

 Sufficient follicle stimulating hormone action is also needed for proper sperm production.
 In the case of complete absence of follicle stimulating hormone in men, lack of puberty and infertility due to lack of sperm (azoospermia) can occur.
 Partial follicle stimulating hormone deficiency in men can cause delayed puberty and limited sperm production (oligozoospermia), but fathering a child may still be possible.
 If the loss of follicle stimulating hormone occurs after puberty, there will be a similar loss of fertility.